 Continuation of Nursing in Health and Illness II.
 Further study of medical-surgical health problems of the patient including concepts such as mental illness and clinical judgement model.
 Incorporates knowledge necessary to make the transition from student to graduate vocational nurse.

-Successful completion of all Prerequisite: second semester courses with a grade of "C" or higher TECH
+Prerequisite: Successful completion of all

+second semester courses with a

 WELDING TECHNOLOGY (WLDG)